amitsaha/gsoc2012_fbs/README.md

 # On-Demand Fedora Build Service

 On-Demand build service seeks to build Live and installation images for developers, testers and consumers of Fedora Linux.
 During the testing of Fedora releases, test images are often useful as smoke tests before full TC/RC composes, as baselines for specific test days or for automated installation testing in AutoQA.
 The idea is to make an on-demand Web-based build service which users/developers can use to make custom Fedora based distributions so that command-line wrangling can be minimized.
-More details on the Google melange page.
+More details on the [Google melange page](http://www.google-melange.com/gsoc/project/google/gsoc2012/amitsaha/24001).

-[Google Summer of Code'2012 project] (http://www.google-melange.com/gsoc/project/google/gsoc2012/amitsaha/24001)

 ## DOCUMENTATION